 - Avoid giving your child stimulants such as caffeine and sugar before bed.

 - Establish a nighttime routine: give your child a bath, read a story, and put them to bed at the same time every night.

 - Help your child relax before bed by reading a book, giving a gentle back massage, or turning on soft music.

-- Shut down television, video games, and other stimulating activities at least an hour before bedtime.
+- Shut down television, electronic devices like phones, video games, and other stimulating activities at least an hour before bedtime.

 - To prevent sensory distractions during the night, put heavy curtains on your child's windows to block out the light, install thick carpeting, and make sure the door doesn't creak.
 You can also make sure that the temperature of the room and choice of bedding fit with your child’s sensory needs.

 - Ask your pediatrician about giving your child melatonin just before bedtime.
 This dietary supplement is often used as a sleep aid to help people get over jet lag.
 It may help normalize sleep-wake cycles in autistic children who have sleeping issues, and research done so far finds that it's safe and effective.